There is not much time left in 2018 to complete vital end‑of‑year tasks (including estate planning, gifts to children, grandchildren, or others).

 Want to know more about Elder Law Trusts and how they can protect your assets from the high cost of long term and/or nursing home care?
 Click Here.

-We will be publishing a Trustee Manual of over 170 pages of advice, checklists, and step by step actions for trustees.
+We have published a Trustee Manual of over 170 pages of advice, checklists, and step by step actions for trustees.
 Get one for your heirs.
-The pre-publication and client discounts are available if you're a client and if you call 610-933-8069 to get on the list.
+The client discounts are available if you're a client and if you call 610-933-8069.
 We will not charge you until the manual ships to you or the person you're giving it to.
 The regular price of $297 is discounted to $197 for existing clients, extra copies are only $137 each.

 If you need help deciding call 610-933-8069.
 Existing clients can have a complimentary consultation on this issue.